daltoncoder/Henchman/README.md

 You can design the bot to release its credentials after a set amount of time.

-More info soon but mess with the prompts.toml to give your bot its personality and config.toml to set some parameters on how often it should tweet.

 ## Customizing the bot

 There are two places you can easily customize the bot